microsoft/typescript-analyze-trace/README.md

 Other messages correspond roughly to specific functions in the compiler, but are *typically* self-explanatory.

-The file names will be the first indicators of where to look.
+File names will be the first indicators of where to look.
-Often, type IDs are used in place of more precise (but often verbose) type names.
+Often, type IDs are used in place of more precise (but often verbose) type names, regardless of whether `--expandTypes` is on.
 The `types.json` file will provide a way to look these up.

+#### Duplicate Packages

+`analyze-trace` will point out instances of duplicate packages in `node_modules`.
+These can be caused by multiple projects in a mono-repo that use different versions of the same package, or possibly from dependencies in `node_modules` that all specify different versions a library.

+Duplicate packages may or may not be expected, but loading up multiple copies of a library can have negative effects on a build.
+For one, they add more time to TypeScript's parsing, binding, and possibly checking stages.
+Beyond that, duplicate copies of the same types may end up being passed around and compared to each other.
+Because these types don't share the same root identities, fewer optimizations can be made around them.

 ### Acting on Results

+#### Hot Spots

-Once you've found culprit code, it's worth trying to create a minimal version of this code to isolate issues and experiment.
+Once you've found the "culprit" code that's making your build slow, try to create a minimal version of this code to isolate the issue and experiment.
 In some cases you can try to rewrite or simplify your code, and [our team has a few suggestions for common issues here](https://github.com/microsoft/TypeScript/wiki/Performance#writing-easy-to-compile-code).
 If culprit code occurs in a library, it may be worth filing an issue with that library or sending a pull request to provide simplifications.

 If you believe you have a minimal isolated reproduction of the issue that might be worth optimizing in TypeScript itself, [you are encouraged to file an issue](https://github.com/microsoft/TypeScript/issues/new/choose).

+#### Duplicate Packages

+Updating projects within your monorepo to share the same dependencies may be one way to fix this issue.
+Updating your dependencies may be another, though it won't always be the case that the most up-to-date versions of your dependencies list their dependencies in a compatible way.
+If libraries you consume cannot be updated to list compatible dependency ranges, consider using [`overrides` in `package.json` for npm](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#overrides) or [for pnpm](https://pnpm.io/package_json#pnpmoverrides), or [`resolutions` in `package.json` for Yarn](https://classic.yarnpkg.com/lang/en/docs/selective-version-resolutions/).

 ## Trademarks